Louise Haigh: Early career and frontbench (2015–2020)

 Haigh was declared the "most hard-working" new MP in February 2016 after a study of the activity of MPs elected in 2015.

-Haigh was instrumental in revealing that hundreds of women had their tax credits stopped in error by US company Concentrix.
+In September 2016, Haigh revealed that hundreds of women had their tax credits stopped in error by US company Concentrix.
 The revelation led to an announcement that their HMRC contract would not be renewed.
-Panic alarms have been installed in Haigh's office and home by South Yorkshire Police after she received death threats for calling for a debate on the banning of Britain First, the far-right group.
-South Yorkshire Police have provided her with uniformed and undercover protection as she attends to her constituency activities.

-In November 2016 Haigh introduced a private member's bill calling for statutory leave from work for living organ donors, after a constituent complained of being given three days’ unpaid holiday after donating bone marrow.
+Panic alarms were installed in Haigh's office and home by South Yorkshire Police in December 2016 after she received death threats for calling for a debate on the banning of Britain First, the far-right group.
+South Yorkshire Police provided her with uniformed and undercover protection as she attended to her constituency activities.